Raukk/InverseActivation/README.md

 Another Theory I have is that this may help with Back Prop, eliminating the need for fixes like leaky ReLU.
 But I believe that this still provides an appropriate level of non-linearity, because they are seperated into seperate outputs (so it functions the same as 2 kernels learning the inverse of eachother, except their learning is tied together).

+To check for non-linearity I tested by removing all but the dense layers Relu and Softmax while remnovingthe activation from this layer.
+The results of that test show that this layer scored much better on fashion MNIST than the all Liniear version.

+Test score: 0.21352055146694182

+Test accuracy: 0.9235

+VS

+Test score: 0.1780399688757956

+Test accuracy: 0.9433

 ---

 # Ussage Note